josmar-crwdstffng/angular/aio/content/guide/schematics-authoring.md

 #### x-prompt schema

-The JSON schema that defines a schematic's options supports extensions to allow the declarative definition of prompts and their respective behavior.
+The JSON schema that defines the options of a schematic supports extensions to allow the declarative definition of prompts and their respective behavior.
 No additional logic or changes are required to the code of a schematic to support the prompts.
 The following JSON schema is a complete description of the long-form syntax for the `x-prompt` field.